 Cigar and Pipe smokers may develop Lung Cancer as well, although the risk is not as great as it is for persons who smoke cigarettes.
 Persons who smoke cigarettes have a risk of developing Lung Cancer that is twenty-five times greater than a non-smoker.
 People who smoke cigars or a pipe have a risk of Lung Cancer that is five-times greater than a non-smoker.

 Passive Smoking involves the inhalation of tobacco smoke from smokers, and is an established risk factor for the development of Lung Cancer.
 Non-smokers who live with a person who smokes have a twenty-four percent increase in their risk of developing the disease compared to non-smokers who do not live with a smoker.
 Approximately 3,000 people die each year in America from Lung Cancer that is attributed to passive smoking.

-Genetics may play a part in Lung Cancer; a number of studies have shown that Lung Cancer is more likely to develop in both smoking and non-smoking relatives of persons who have experienced Lung Cancer than in person among the general population.
+Genetics may play a part in Lung Cancer; several studies have shown that Lung Cancer is more likely to develop in both smoking and non-smoking relatives of persons who have experienced Lung Cancer than in a person among the general population.
 There is a region on the long arm of chromosome six that research has found to be likely to carry a gene associated with increased susceptibility for development of Lung Cancer in persons who smoke.

 A Prior History of Lung Cancer